DEV1767/Quote-Generator/README.md

 # Quote-Generator
-I created this by using HTML,CSS and JAVA SCRIPT.Where the main work "Generating random Quote "is done my API.
+I created this by using HTML,CSS and JAVA SCRIPT.Where the main work "Generating random Quote "is done by API.